Schottky anomaly in a cavity-coupled double quantum well

 where $m$ is the effective mass, $E_F$ the Fermi energy.
 The dimensionless coupling constant $g$ is defined as follows,

 Here, $A_z$ is the vector-potential of the cavity mode polarized along the $z$ axis, see Fig.~\ref{fig:1}, $d$ the DQW width, $e$ the elementary charge, $\varepsilon$ the dielectric constant, and $V_\text{eff}$ the effective mode volume.
-The cavity mode is almost completely localized in the capacitor, so $V_\text{eff}$ can be estimated as a capacitor volume, $V_\text{eff} = \Omega L_c$, where $\Omega$ is the sample area, $L_c$ the distance between the capacitor plates, see Fig.~\ref{fig:1}.
-In this paper, we consider the regime when two lowest electron subbands are partially occupied, meanwhile other subbands are split by the energy gap that is much larger than $E_F$.
+The cavity mode is almost completely localized in the capacitor, so $V_\text{eff}$ can be estimated as a capacitor volume, $V_\text{eff} = \Omega L_c$, where $\Omega$ is the sample area, $L_c$ the distance between the capacitor plates, see Fig.~\ref{fig:1}. {The mode is assumed to be uniform in the $xy$-plane, and thus it carries only a negligible small in-plane momentum due to finite size-effects.} In this work, we consider the regime when two lowest electron subbands are partially occupied, meanwhile other subbands are split by the energy gap that is much larger than $E_F$.
 Throughout the paper, we use CGS units and also set the Planck and Boltzmann constants to unity, $\hbar = k_\text{B} = 1$.